PDelfina/Cursus42-P/README.md

 # Cursus42-P
-This are my projects during my journy during 42, all aproved by Moullinette, paco and paco strict.
+This are my projects during my journey during 42, all aproved by Moullinette, paco and paco strict.